 Conducting research for historical topics!
 Need old photographs or old movie footage for your movie?
 Photographs from past eras, old home movies and other footage, original diaries, and newspaper headlines can add authenticity to your film.
 Try your local historical society!
 Make an appointment at the Vermont Historical Society!
 Open Tuesday through Friday, 9-4 pm; Wednesdays 9-8 pm; and the second Saturday of each month, 9-4 pm.
 At most college libraries there are “special collections” sections where they keep old newspapers, photographs, and original manuscripts.
 Send us an email if you have special requests.
 Because of our work making The Vermont Movie we can put you in touch with reference librarians who have access to particular collections of images & old movies!
 Also, here’s another great resource on the Smithsonian website!

 Music!
+Each year, VT PBS selects Freedom & Unity contest films to air on their channel.
+In order to be considered for public broadcast, your film must not include copyrighted music.
 Want some Vermont music for your Vermont movie?
 Do you have friends who play music?
-Sometime all you need to bring your film alive are a few guitar strums, or a couple of bells.
+Sometimes all you need to bring your film alive are a few guitar strums, or a couple of bells.
 Plus judges will add extra points to entries containing original music composed specifically for your film.
 If original music is unavailable, here’s a cool link to an amazing assortment of Vermont music: Big Heavy World keeps track of Vermont music and musicians.
 Of course you will need their permission to use their music.
-All music used in films must be original or copyright free.
 Here is a link to a source of Royalty Free Music!
 As an additional resource, contestants are welcome to use the Free Sound Effects Library!

 Compression guidelines to upload your video!
 A 15 minute video can be a very large file.
 You will need to compress it to upload it to Vimeo or Youtube.
 Here are some useful web pages: Vimeo Support, YouTube Support, Larry Jordan Compressor 4 Support, WikiHow Support.
 If you need help, please contact us.